Michigan Iranian American Oral History Project

 Phase II will be more intentional than Phase I. As this version of the site is being published and publicized in December 2021, a pandemic still rages and much work remains to be done to display Phase I interviews in the most discoverable and accessible fashion.
 In addition to finalizing the index, transcripts and subtitles for the remaining Phase I interviews, we hope to add supplemental reading guides and other contextualizing material for each interview.
 Ultimately, we would like every resource on this site available in English and Persian.
 Accomplishing all that will require time and money.
 Everyone who has worked on this project over the years has been doing so when time permits.
 Transcription and translation, in particular, are time-consuming tasks that have made a mockery of previous predictions of completion of Phase I. Phase II will likely commence before Phase I concludes.

 What will Phase II consist of?
 Part of the answer is obvious: we will begin to schedule, record and share new interviews.
 But, the MIAOHP will not achieve its full potential if Phase II is only about adding more interviews to this collection at Mardigian Library.
 Rather, there needs to be some sort of expansion or proliferation of our project’s model.
 This could consist of more interviews being conducted by others and then shared with this repository.
 But, ideally, our model will be replicated at other institutions across the state so that our site can include them in the list of active oral history projects below.
 Just as no single person is the ideal interviewer for every potential interviewee, no single institution can accomplish the task of recruiting, recording and sharing all the stories of Iranian Americans in this state (or anywhere).
-If we are able to secure interest and funding, offering workshops on how to replicate our efforts sustainably is something that could be offered as part of Phase II work.

 Meet the MIAOHP Team